Flying Sites in Jamaica

 In March 2013, Jurgen von Dueszeln, flew 16 km N along the mountain ridge to Park near Santa Cruz (Leonardo OLC).

-In Feb 2014, visiting US pilots Lee Haigwood and Dean Warren flew on different days approx. 11 km to Treasure Beach (Leonardo OLC).
+In Feb 2014, visiting US pilots Lee Haigwood and Dean Warren were the first to fly approx. 11 km S (upwind) to Treasure Beach (Leonardo OLC).
 Lee also established with his flight a new Jamaican altitude record of 5,878ft asl.

 In Feb 2015, local novice pilot Orson Brown, gained a new open distance record of 12 km along the ridge N to Lacovia (Leonardo OLC).